surveyjs/survey-library/docs/LibraryOverview.md

 These properties are empty by default.
 Each element's behavior depends on the **isVisible**, **isReadOnly** and **isRequired** properties.
 The question containers (panel and page) become invisible if they have no visible questions.

 Before rendering the first page, SurveyJS parses all boolean expressions (**visibleIf**, **enableIf**, and **requriedIf**), creates the expression trees, and run all expressions.
 Later, SurveyJS runs all expressions after any value change.
-If the expression returns `false`, the element becomes invisible (or read-only or non requried), if it returns `true` – visible (or enabled or required).
+If the expression returns `false`, the element becomes invisible (or read-only or non requried), if it returns `true` – visible (enabled, required).
 The question values should be in braces: `{yourQuestionValueName}`.

 Here are some examples of boolean expressions.